wp-plugins/robo-gallery/readme.txt

 = How to make gallery thumbnails with rounded corners? =

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

+= How to change color of the gallery interface elements? =

+Color of every gallery front end interface element could be changed changed in admin section with color selector.
+There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

+= How to use multi-category functionality of the gallery? =

+In our gallery we implemented multi-categories structure.
+Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = Is it possible to customize gallery image caption ? =